 Ph.D., University of California, Santa Barbara; Political Science

 M.A., University of California, Santa Barbara; Political Science

 B.A., University of California, Los Angeles; Political Science/Public Administration

 Scholarly and Creative Work

-Norton has published in the journals Congress and the Presidency, Political Research Quarterly; Policy Studies Journal; Legislative Studies Quarterly; Women and Politics; Journal of the History of the Behavioral Sciences; Policy Studies; and three edited volumes, Gender, Power, Leadership and Governance (Kelly/Duerst-Lahti, 1995), Women Transforming Congress (Rosenthal, 2003) and the Historical and Multicultural Encyclopedia of Women’s Reproductive Rights in the United States.
-Her most recent publication is a booktitled Creating Gender: The Sexual Politics of Welfare Policy with Georgia Duerst-Lahti and Cathy Johnson (Lynn Reinner Press, 2007).
-Currently, Norton is expanding her work to include international topics and she recently returned from a research trip where she began an exploration into the relative strength of a transnational women’s rights network on legislative bodies such as the U.S. Congress, the European Union, and the British Parliament.
+Norton has been published in the journals Congress and the Presidency, Political Research Quarterly; Policy Studies Journal; Legislative Studies Quarterly; Women and Politics; Journal of the History of the Behavioral Sciences; Policy Studies; and two edited volumes, Gender, Power, Leadership and Governance (Kelly/Duerst-Lahti, 1995) and Women Transforming Congress (Rosenthal, 2003).
+One of her most recent publications is a book titled Creating Gender: The Sexual Politics of Welfare Policy with Georgia Duerst-Lahti and Cathy Johnson (Lynn Reinner Press, 2007).
+Norton is currently working with an undergraduate research assistant to expand her work to include an analysis of congressional handling of international women’s gender violence legislation.

 Norton’s background and experience prepare her to teach a wide variety of courses ranging from urban politics to gender politics.
 Prior work for the cities of Grover Beach and San Luis Obispo piqued her interest in state, local, and urban politics, while her research in American government piqued her interest in the U.S. Congress and gender politics.
-She has taught introductory American Politics and Urban Politics, as well as upper-division courses on Congress, urban politics, parties and interest groups, and sex power and politics.
+She has taught introductory American Politics and Urban Politics, as well as upper-division courses on Congress, urban politics, and parties and interest groups.